 Leaders like Ida B. Wells, W.E.B.
 Du Bois, Booker T. Washington and Marcus Garvey organized, offering different strategies to further black empowerment and equality.
 The ascendance of black arts and culture showed that a community with a strong identity and sense of pride was taking hold in spite of Jim Crow.
 “The Harlem Renaissance” redefined how America saw African Americans — and how African Americans saw themselves.

 Episode Five: "Rise!
-(1940-1968)" airs Tuesday, November 19 at 9 p.m.
-(One hour later due to special election coverage) - “Rise!” examines the long road to civil rights, when the deep contradictions in American society finally became unsustainable.
+(1940-1968)" airs Saturday, March 22 at 2:10 p.m - “Rise!” examines the long road to civil rights, when the deep contradictions in American society finally became unsustainable.
 African Americans who fought fascism in World War II came home to face the same old racial violence.
 But mass media — from print to radio and TV — broadcast that injustice, planting seeds of resistance.
 The success of black entrepreneurs and entertainers fueled African-American hopes and dreams.